 Bradley Lawrence has developed an extraordinary portfolio in traditional disciplines—life studies drawings, sculpture and portraits.
 But it’s this artist’s “bright” side that’s stirring excitement in the local art community.

-“Now during my final semester, these two aesthetics have finally begun to become intertwined,” said Lawrence.
-“I spent a month working on a single 50"x83" painting, which appeared as a typical white cloud/blue sky scape.
+“My interest in the ultra violet world was inspired by the psychedelic posters I grew up screen printing with my father,” said Lawrence.
+“While I was still in school, I spent a month working on a single 50"x83" painting, which appeared as a typical white cloud/blue sky scape.
 Then, I glazed an invisible ultra-violet pigment over the painting so when the light transitions to ultra-violet, vivid hues of a sunset are revealed on the canvas.

 “I developed a duality in my aesthetic when I returned from Ireland,” Lawrence explained.
 “After spending four months doing charcoals, I craved the reintroduction of color to my work.
 My dad had been screen printing ultra-violet tapestries for decades, but I had not previously embraced the media in my own work.”